Congratulations on your decision to take part in the Chrysalis program.

-The final group day finishes at 3.30pm on Friday and this marks the conclusion of the group training.
+The final group day finishes at 3.30pm on a Thursday and this marks the conclusion of the group training.

 The Chrysalis program includes 6 x onsite non-residential coaching sessions.
 Each of these coaching sessions is set by the group (according to diaries), commencing 30 days after the completion of the group training, and is designed to consolidate and reflect on the training content to ensure that it is being satisfactorily applied.

 These sessions will also enable Lincoln to work with the leaders to do a deeper dive into one of the following 6 topics.
 Each of these has unique application to the circumstances of School leaders.
 Lincoln’s role is to use these topics to address particular operational demands on the leadership: